-As with any major purchase, planning can make the difference in your overall experience in purchasing your first caravan.
+As with any major purchase, planning can make a difference in your overall experience in purchasing your first caravan.
 With so many options currently available on the market, taking a little bit of time to think through the process can save you a few headaches down the road.
-Before purchasing your first caravan, consider the following five situations when purchasing your first caravan:
+Before purchasing your first caravan, consider looking into caravan loans in Perth and the following five situations when purchasing your first caravan.

 If you’re the type who likes to make their way around the country, it might be easier to purchase a smaller caravan that travels quickly – to save you time and hassle of moving between parks.
 If you’d like to purchase a caravan and leave it in a stationary location (like a motorhome park) than you’ll be more comfortable with a larger option that can simply set up and leave there.
 Either way, it’s important to ask yourself how often you plan on moving around with the new purchase and be realistic about the implications of choosing an impractical motorhome for your needs.

 How often will you be travelling?

 If you’re planning on using your caravan for shorter trips (think a weekend getaway) the smaller motorhomes or pop up options will be a better choice for your family.
 That’s because it doesn’t take as long to pack up and maneuver when you’re traveling.
 If you’re planning on traveling for extended periods of time, it might be beneficial to choose a caravan that’s a larger space with more room to breathe in the event of bad weather.